CyVerse-learning-materials/SciApps_guide/maizecode.rst

 *Find differentially expressed transcripts*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As an example, in this section we will use transcript-level differential expression analysis to demonstrate how to leverage SciApps workflows and apps to perform downstream analysis with the MaizeCODE data.
+As an example, in this section, we will use transcript-level differential expression analysis to demonstrate how to leverage SciApps workflows and apps to perform downstream analysis with the MaizeCODE data.
 We will start with examining a public isoform-level expression analysis workflow (step 1), construct a new workflow from the public workflow (since we don't want to repeat the alignment with STAR and transcript assembly with StringTie, which have already been completed with running the MCrna app), then run the newly constructed workflow with archived MaizeCODE results.

   1. Click **Workflow**/**Public workflows**, then select **RNA-seq2** to 'Visualize' the workflow, which will also load job histories into the History panel, as shown below.
-The workflow uses the `STAR_align-2.5.3 <https://www.sciapps.org/?app_id=STAR_align-2.5.3>`_ app which is similar with the `MCrna-0.0.1 <https://www.sciapps.org/?app_id=MCrna-0.0.1>`_ app except that it does not trim the read or generate the QC report.
-The assembled transcripts are merged with the `StringTie_merge-1.3.3 <https://www.sciapps.org/?app_id=StringTie_merge-1.3.3>`_ app, then passed along with the STAR alignment file to the `StringTie-1.3.3 <https://www.sciapps.org/?app_id=StringTie-1.3.3>`_ app for a second round transcript assebmly, before calling the `Ballgown-2.10.0 <https://www.sciapps.org/?app_id=Ballgown-2.10.0>`_ app for finding differentially expressed transcripts.
+The workflow uses the `STAR_align-2.5.3 <https://www.sciapps.org/?app_id=STAR_align-2.5.3>`_ app which is similar to the `MCrna-0.0.1 <https://www.sciapps.org/?app_id=MCrna-0.0.1>`_ app except that it does not trim the read or generate the QC report.
+The assembled transcripts are merged with the `StringTie_merge-1.3.3 <https://www.sciapps.org/?app_id=StringTie_merge-1.3.3>`_ app, then passed along with the STAR alignment file to the `StringTie-1.3.3 <https://www.sciapps.org/?app_id=StringTie-1.3.3>`_ app for a second-round transcript assembly, before calling the `Ballgown-2.10.0 <https://www.sciapps.org/?app_id=Ballgown-2.10.0>`_ app for finding differentially expressed transcripts.

      |iso_workflow|